mfornos/awesome-microservices/README.md

 ### Agnostic

+- [Apex](https://github.com/apex/apex) - Tool for deploying and managing AWS Lambda functions.
+With shims for languages not yet supported by Lambda, you can use Golang out of the box.
 - [GRPC](http://www.grpc.io/) - A high performance, open source, general RPC framework that puts mobile and HTTP/2 first.
 Libraries in C, C++, Java, Go, Node.js, Python, Ruby, Objective-C, PHP and C#.

 ### C